 To see how all areas compare, click on the icon.

 Note: This map works best with the latest versions of these web browsers: Chrome, Firefox, Internet Explorer, and Safari.

-Some dramatic examples from the data (click each item to see it in the map above) are:
+Some dramatic examples from the data are:

 Men living in Tracy are 479% more likely to undergo brachytherapy (internal radiation) for prostate cancer than the state average rate.